 Clinical Quality Fellowship Program

 The Clinical Quality Fellowship Program (CQFP) supports the training and professional development of early- and mid-career physicians and nurses with the specific purpose of helping them to lead and champion quality improvement and patient safety efforts within their hospitals.
-Through an intensive 15-month training program, regional leaders in health care quality teach the fellows proven tools and techniques to improve the quality, efficiency, and safety of patient care within their institutions.
-Participating fellows then bring their new knowledge, skills, and strategies back to their institutions, where they are prepared to take on leadership roles and act as agents of change.
-Co-led by the United Hospital Fund and the Greater New York Hospital Association, the program is intended to create a lasting infrastructure supporting quality improvement in the greater New York area.
+Through an intensive 15-month training program, regional leaders in health care quality teach the Fellows proven tools and techniques to improve the quality, efficiency, and safety of patient care within their institutions.
+Participating Fellows then bring their new knowledge, skills, and strategies back to their institutions, where they are prepared to take on leadership roles and act as agents of change.
+Co-led by United Hospital Fund and the Greater New York Hospital Association, and supported by a grant from United Hospital Fund, the program is intended to create a lasting infrastructure supporting quality improvement in the greater New York area.

 Resources for family caregivers and health care providers are available at our Next Step in Care website.